+- Objectives

+- Describe the specific, measurable outcomes of the project.

+- Briefly describe the methods and activities that will take place to achieve the desired outcomes.

+- Budget

 - Estimate the expected expenses to carry out the project to your best ability.
 Consider the following expenditure categories:

 - Personnel

 - Equipment and supplies

 - Travel

 - Consultants or subcontractors

 - Administrative overhead, capped at 15% (except for UC and CSU, which are capped at the currently negotiated rate)

 - Other expenditures as needed

-- o Indicate if there are any matching or partial funds available from other sources.
+- Indicate if there are any matching or partial funds available from other sources.

 - OPC staff may recommend that applicants with projects ideas under \$300,000 collaborate with others to combine project ideas to create a larger proposal and apply as a coalition with one defined administrative lead.

+- Timeline

+- Make a general list or table of the expected timeline to carry out the project.
+The solicitation will have information regarding appropriate project duration.

+- Permits (if required)

+- Disclose what permits are required, including those for compliance with CEQA and NEPA, and provide proof that the permits have been obtained.